 The Best time to visit Kerala is Winter Season between September and March when the Kerala has comfortable climate and pleasant weather with less humidity in all the tourist places.
 People who are looking for ayurvedic treatments prefer Monsoon season from June to August.
 In summer months in Kerala like April and May hill stations like Munnar and Wayanad are popular among guests.

 Seasons in Kerala – Weather and Climate

-There are three distinct seasons in Kerala and all these seasons are suitable for visit based on why you are visiting Kerala:
+Kerala has three different seasons and each of these seasons are suitable for a visit to Kerala based on why you are visiting Kerala: